Fashion

 By Nick Remsen

-Model Ajahnae Baker wears a Silvia Tcherassi look and bag.
+Model Ajahnae Baker wears a Silvia Tcherassi dress and Sofia bag.
 Photo by Michael Setton; styling by Natalia Campos.

 Early autumn’s incoming vibes are set to bring a slightly subtler palette than summer’s pop, along with richer textures.
 The clock is ticking, and it’s time to update your handbag rotation.